MrVPlusOne/Singularity/README.md

 <p align="right"><strong> -- general theory of relativity </strong></p>

-Singularity is an automatic fuzzing tool for generating inputs (called patterns) that demonstrates the maximal resource usage behavior of a given program.
+Singularity is an automatic fuzzing tool for generating inputs (called patterns) that demonstrate the maximal resource usage behavior of a given program.

  * [Overview](#overview)
  * [Usage](#usage)